 - undertaking coursework where needed

-- attending School Seminars and fractional group meeting
+- attending school seminars and fractional group meetings

 Skills and experience

 You should have skills and experience in computational mathematics, MATLAB or FORTRAN.

 If you're undertaking an Honours, or Master of Philosophy, you must have the potential, and interest, in undertaking postgraduate research study for PhD.

 If you're involved in the Vacation Research Experience Scheme, you must have the potential, and interest, in undertaking postgraduate research study (Honours, Masters or PhD).